freedomofpress/securedrop-workstation-docs/docs/general/known_issues.rst

   yet supported for viewing, and must be exported via USB, and/or viewed using the Tails-based *Secure Viewing Station*. :doc:`Broader file type support is planned <supported_filetypes>`.
-- If the *Submission Key* for your SecureDrop server was rotated in the past, you must manually re-add the old key to your vault VM (`sd-gpg`) in order to view old submissions in SecureDrop Client.
-Contact Support for assistance.
+- If the *Submission Key* for your SecureDrop server was rotated in the past, you must manually re-add the old key to your `sd-gpg` VM in order to view old submissions in SecureDrop Client. `Contact Support <https://securedrop.org/help/>`_ for assistance.
 - We do not support uninstalling SecureDrop Workstation without wiping all of Qubes OS.
 There is an ``--uninstall`` option for ``sdw-admin``, but it is not officially supported and will leave behind sensitive material in ``/usr/share/securedrop-workstation-dom0-config`` in ``dom0``.
 If you need to decomission a SecureDrop Workstation, please contact us for assistance.